 Special consideration will be given to applicants who have not received a scholarship grant within the previous 24 months.

-Special consideration will be given to applicants who have a financial need & applicants who have not received a chapter scholarship within the previous 24 months
+Special consideration will be given to applicants who have a financial need & applicants who have not received a chapter scholarship within the previous 24 months.

 The Memphis Metro CCIM Chapter requires that the Applicant/Recipient MUST be an active member of the Memphis Metro CCIM Chapter at the time of the application with dues paid through December 31, 2025 at the time of application to qualify and shall maintain membership until the scholarship grant is paid to Recipient.